demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-remove-group-member

 ***
 Removes a user from a group.
-The email_address and domain_adddress arguments are optional, but one of them must be supplied.
+The email_address and domain_address arguments are optional, but one of them must be supplied.

 #### Base Command